How to Host an Open Mic Night

 Consideration should be made if the night is not at the weekend both performers and audience members will have to work the following day so consider an early starting time.

-Now decide how often you want to run your nights.
 Consider doing it once a month or every other week until the open mic establishes itself.
 Many nights start weekly and then struggle to get enough performers, so our tip is start off monthly or bi-weekly and then expand when there is the demand.

 This is a much better idea than being too ambitious from the outset.